 Special Need: Inflammatory Bowel Disease

-We finally determined that Lilly has inflammatory bowel disease (IBD).
+Nothing worked.
+We were starting to suspect that Ana has inflammatory bowel disease (IBD).
 IBD describes a group of chronic gastrointestinal disorders, characterized by inflammation of the digestive tract.
 The cause of IBD is unknown, but many researchers suspect that it is an auto-immune disease.